Shohibun/shohibun/README.md

-# 👋 Hello there!
-Welcome to my GitHub Profile
+# 😎 Welcome to my GitHub!

-I'm **Shohibun Najam Ilma**, a passionate Frontend Developer from 🇮🇩 Indonesia.
-I enjoy turning beautiful UI designs into responsive and interactive web apps.
+## 👋 Hi, I'm Shohibun Najam Ilma!

+I'm a **Frontend Web Developer** with over **1+ years of experience** in building responsive and user-friendly websites.

+🔧 **Experience**
+- Interned as a **Frontend Web Developer** at **PT.
+Central AI**, focusing on UI implementation, frontend logic, and optimization.
+- Graduated from the **Frontend JavaScript Bootcamp** at **Binar Academy**, mastering JavaScript fundamentals and React framework.
+- Completed the **Fullstack Web Developer Bootcamp** from **SIM-K HariSenin**, gaining practical knowledge in both frontend and backend development.

+💡 I'm passionate about transforming UI/UX designs into clean, maintainable, and scalable web interfaces.
+I enjoy learning new tools and staying up to date with modern development workflows.

 ---